Robert Govett

-Robert Govett (14 February 1813, in Staines, Middlesex – 20 February 1901, in Norwich, Norfolk) was a British theologian and independent pastor of Surrey Chapel, Norwich, Norfolk, England.
+Robert Govett (14 February 1813 in Staines, Middlesex – 20 February 1901 in Norwich, Norfolk) was a British theologian and independent pastor of Surrey Chapel, Norwich.

 Govett wrote many books and brochures.
 His best known work is The Apocalypse: Expounded by Scripture (1861–65), which he wrote under a pen name.
 Wilbur M. Smith said about it: "One of the profoundest expositions of the book of Revelation that I know of is the work of Robert Govett.
 My own opinion is that he brings to his interpretation a more thorough knowledge of the Scriptures in their bearing on the last book of the Bible than any other writer of his generation."

 Early life and education

 He was the eldest son of Robert Govett senior, vicar of Staines in Surrey (died in 1858), and his wife Sarah Romaine, of whose eight sons five were ordained in the Church of England.
 William Romaine (1714–1795) the evangelical was Sarah's grandfather, and Robert senior took on Romaine as a surname in 1827.
 Thomas Romaine Govett, John Clement Govett, Henry Govett and Decimus Storry Govett were his clerical brothers: William Govett Romaine, father of Gabrielle Enthoven, was another brother, and in the family of 11 he had three sisters.

 Govett matriculated at Worcester College, Oxford on 20 October 1830, aged 17.
 He graduated BA in 1834, and received his MA in 1837.
 He became a Fellow of Worcester in 1835, holding the position until 1844.
 In 1836 he was ordained deacon in the Church of England, and in 1837 he was ordained priest.